Close

 Tailgating

-Rear-end collisions caused by tailgating are a frequent reason for car accidents in Conway.
+Rear-end collisions caused by tailgating are a frequent cause of car accidents in Conway.
 If you are being tailgated, avoid trying to speed away.
 Instead, gradually slow down until there is sufficient distance between you and the person behind you, then come to a complete stop.
-If someone else’s recklessness causes a crash due to their close following, you can file a lawsuit against them.
+If someone else’s recklessness causes a crash because of their close following, you can file a lawsuit against them.

 Running Traffic Signals